castles made of sand

 The second theme was the street.
 I did several long exposures trying to capture the movement of it and bring it to life a bit.
 This is the one I submitted:

 After a coffee and cake break, we went back for more.
 The next two themes were Looking In, and Green.
-Looking in:

 Green:

 Finally, (and at this point the hubby had gone home as he'd had enough and wanted to watch the F1 qualifier) the last two themes were Unique and Shadow.
 I admit my enthusiasm was also waning a bit here, I'd gone home and come back out again so had only an hour to get both themes done and choose the six photos to submit, so didn't spend much time on these.
-But here are the two I ended up with: Unique:
+But here are the two I ended up with:

 And finally, Shadow: